 The controller should be turned on and placed in Setup mode.
-Press the manual up/down switch on the side of the 802A and observe the motion of the plate.
+Press the manual up/down switch on the side of the 802B and observe the motion of the plate.
 The plate should rise slowly.
-Ensure that the plate doesn't touch the motor housing and that the cable doesn't interfere with the plate.
+Ensure that the plate doesn't touch the motor and that the motor cable doesn't interfere with the plate.
 Also ensure that the lever arm is not located too close to the side of the bath.
 The lever arm should be located near the centerline of the bath.
 If at any time you observe interference between the bath plate and anything else simply release the manual up/down switch and the bath plate will automatically lower to its down position.
 Check that the lever arm doesn't hit the glass bottom of the bath.

 Ensure that the motor is not located too close to the back end of the bath (the side farthest from the force transducer).
-If it is then when the plate lowers the arm will not come clear of the bath and the arm/motor could be damaged.
+If it is then, when the plate lowers, the arm will not come clear of the bath and the arm/motor could be damaged.
 Initially position the motor so that the lever arm is located close to the end of the right angle prism, see Figure 3.

-The thermocouple support needle may also need to be positioned so that it doesn't interfere with either the lever arm or the side of the bath.
 Remember that bath 1 is wider than the rest so it is important to check for clearance in one of the other baths as well.

-Figure 3 Close-up of Lever and Force Transducer in Bath 1
+Figure 3 Close-up of Length Controller and Force Transducer in Bath 1